uwyo-mallet/Hybrid-Sorting-Optimization/README.md

       branch prediction errors are common, but performance may still be generally good.
 In which case, it is a waste to analyze this since it is _very_ challenging to effectively measure.
-- [ ] Investigate this block quicksort implementation in this [paper](https://arxiv.org/abs/1604.06697).
+- [ ] Investigate block quicksort implementation in this
+      [paper](https://arxiv.org/abs/1604.06697).
-- [ ] Determine why `qsort_c` is running so slow.
-Looks like a missing brace in the insertion sort implementation.
+- [ ] Determine why `qsort_c` is running so slow. ~~Looks like a missing brace in the insertion sort implementation.~~ I have absolutely no idea why this runs so slow.
-- [ ] Try modifying `qsort_c` to use my insertion sort routine.
+- [x] Try modifying `qsort_c` to use my insertion sort routine.

 ### Side Goals - Mostly For Experience and Fun